Mark-Cooper-Janssen-Vooles/Todolendar.API/README.md

     - `dotnet tool install --global dotnet-ef`
     - `export PATH="$PATH:$HOME/.dotnet/tools"`
     - run this to make sure its installed: `dotnet ef --version`
-  - `dotnet ef migrations add InitialCreate --assembly <YourApiDll> --startup-assembly <YourApiDll> --project <YourApiProject>`
-    - in our case: `dotnet ef migrations add InitialCreate --assembly Todolendar.API.dll --startup-assembly Todolendar.API.dll --project ../Todolendar.API/Todolendar.API.csproj`
+  - cd into the api project. /api/Todolendar.API/Todolendar.API and run `dotnet ef migrations add InitialCreate`
-- then actually run the migration: `dotnet ef database update --assembly <YourApiDll> --startup-assembly <YourApiDll>`
+- then actually run the migration: `dotnet ef database update`
+- You should see a success message now.
+You can connect to the database again and check the tables are there.
+- This should be a once off when setting up the EC2.
+May need to do another migration if the models change etc.

+---